Poor security culture accounts for 3 in 4 breaches

 Co-founder and COO

 With a background in sales and marketing from several industries within the Nordics and the UK, Aimee Laycock first joined CLTRe to manage Business Development.
 Now, in her role as COO and co-founder, Aimee is enjoying being able to influence the way the company grows, the product develops and the business succeeds.

 Rapidly being recognised as a thought leader within the industry, Aimee is learning to enjoy the stage as she travels the world sharing CLTRe’s insights with audiences in both the public and private sector.

-Aimee has a Bachelor of Science degree in Business Economics from the University of Surrey, England and received 50+ awards for her achievements and outstanding performance in in previous roles.
+Aimee has a Bachelor of Science degree in Business Economics from the University of Surrey, England and received numerous awards for her achievements and outstanding performance in previous roles.

 Dr. Gregor Petrič